sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 #### Forecast

 For the electricity consuming devices you also need the forecasted power.
 You can enable this by adding the configuration item 'Include time series forecast'.
-This service will take a weighted moving average, based on your preferences: the 'Repeat period': day -or- week, as well as the 'Time window (number of periods)': the number of periods of the selected 'Repeat period'.
-When you select 'Repeat period = day' and 'Time window (number of periods) = 21', the forecast service will take into account the historical attribute values at the same time for all days of the previous three weeks.
+This service will take a weighted moving average, based on your preferences: the 'Repeat period': day -or- week, the 'Period range (1-7)': the number of historical periods of the selected 'Repeat period', and 'Weight': equal, or exponential.
+When you select 'Repeat period = day' and 'Period range (number of periods) = 7', and 'Weight = exponential', the forecast service will take into account the historical attribute values at the same time for the previous 7 days and weigh them exponentially. (see [specification] (https://github.com/openremote/openremote/issues/526)

 ## Electricity Battery
 main attributes